2 Samuel 17

 Ahithophel's plan appeals to Absalom.
 It appeals to the elders.
 It makes sense.
 It will work.
 But Absalom does something unexpected: he asks for another opinion.

-5Then said Absalom, Call now Hushai the Archite also, let us hear likewise what he saith.
+5Then said Absalom, Call now Hushai the Archite also, and let us hear likewise what he saith.
 6And when Hushai was come to Absalom, Absalom spake unto him, saying, Ahithophel hath spoken after this manner: shall we do after his saying? if not; speak thou.

 Hushai is David's friend (verse 14 confirms this later).
 He has infiltrated Absalom's court as a spy, sent by David to "defeat the counsel of Ahithophel."
 Now he is called to give his opinion.
 He listens to Ahithophel's perfectly good plan - and he is about to reject it.

 7And Hushai said unto Absalom, The counsel that Ahithophel hath given is not good at this time.
-8For, said Hushai, thou knowest thy father and his men, that they be mighty men, and they be chafed in their minds, as a bear robbed of her whelps in the field: and thy father is a man of war, will not lodge with the people.
+8For, said Hushai, thou knowest thy father and his men, that they be mighty men, and they be chafed in their minds, as a bear robbed of her whelps in the field: and thy father is a man of war, and will not lodge with the people.

 9Behold, he is hid now in some pit, or in some other place: and it will come to pass, when some of them be overthrown at the first, that whosoever heareth it will say, There is a slaughter among the people that follow Absalom.
 10And he also that is valiant, whose heart is as the heart of a lion, shall utterly melt: for all Israel knoweth that thy father is a mighty man, and they which be with him are valiant men.